lisa-gold/lisa-gold/README.md

 Full Stack Developer
 ----------------

-I am a Full Stack / Back End Developer with 5+ years of experience.
-With a Master's degree in finance and expertise in Python, JS, Django and React, I'm dedicated to leveraging my expertise to drive positive change within institutions

 * 🌍  I'm based in Netanya, Israel
 * ✉️  You can contact me at [lisagold9753@gmail.com](mailto:lisagold9753@gmail.com) or <a href="https://t.me/E_Gold" target="_blank">@E_Gold</a>